UPDATES - COVID-19

-Our new schedule will begin on Sunday, September 13, 2020 when masses will be celebrated on Sundays at 9 am, 11 am, 5 pm and Wednesdays at 7 pm.
+Our schedule for masses will be celebrated on Sundays at 9:00 am, 11:00 am, and at 5:00 pm; and on Wednesdays at 7:00pm.
 All of these celebrations will take place in The Chapel at Windermere on the Mount.
-We will offer Evening Prayer (Vespers) on-line at 7 pm on Tuesdays and Thursdays.

-Seating is limited.
 Attendance at Mass will require registration each week through Eventbrite (REGISTER FOR MASS HERE) or by calling the office for assistance.
-This is necessary to ensure compliance with the 30% occupancy regulation and to notify those in attendance should a future outbreak occur.
 Once registered, please arrive early to check in.

 - ADVISORY - Liturgy and Program Changes

 - Bishop Fabbro Message about Covid-19 and Call to Prayer

 - UPDATE - Liturgy and Programming - April 3, 2020

 - Christ the King University Parish Reopening - June 17, 2020